Holl4444/HangInThere/README.md

 ## The Process
 I tried to keep the file structure simple with this project to grow my understanding of the React/Vite set up.\
 I really struggled to find a free API with sufficient parameters like flexible length, british english spelling and reading level.
-The API results are currently more suited to a young hearted adult player rather than the younger age range I had initially envisioned.
+The API results are currently more suited to a young hearted adult player rather than the younger age range I had initially envisioned.\
+Revisiting the project ocassionally after learning a new skill - for example I switched from JS to TS and added Sentry for practice!

 ## Built With